 - Individual models are currently being developed for multiple specific farming applications.

-Mojow’s autonomous navigation kit relies on Edge Computing – computation that's done at or near the source of the incoming data, so that the autonomous tractor can analyze and react within its working environments in real time.
+Mojow's autonomous navigation kit relies on Edge Computing - computation that's done at or near the source of the incoming data, so that the autonomous tractor can analyze and react within its working environments in real time.
 Critical and time sensitive decisions must be made on the machine without delay.
-The Command Center is responsible for:
+The planning component is responsible for:

 - Task Planning: A pre-planned chain of events that are required to achieve an objective.

-- Coverage Missions: The execution of the task plan
+- Coverage Missions: The execution of one type of task plan.

 - As-Applied Mapping: Implement or product applications maps

-- Digital Farm Mapping – Updates or changes to the digital twin representation of the farm.
+- Global Farm Mapping - Updates or changes to the digital twin representation of the farm.